stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  The first step is to create a re-usable password grant authenticator, which is bound to an application, so you must pass an application instance to it:
+  The first step is to create a re-usable password grant authenticator.
+This authenticator is bound to an Application, so you must pass an Application instance to it:

   .. literalinclude:: code/nodejs/authentication/create_password_grant_authenticator.js
       :language: javascript

   Once you have an authenticator, you can pass authentication attempts to it.

   If the users credentials are correct, you will receive an authentication result, which contains the access token:

   .. literalinclude:: code/nodejs/authentication/generate_oauth_token_req.js
       :language: javascript